-The City would need to reduce the phosphorous entering Lake St. Claire.
+The City needed to reduce the phosphorous entering Lake St. Claire.
 Not by just a little, in fact, but by 94 percent — from 1 milligram per liter to .066 milligrams per liter, which is the concentration equivalent to the mass load limit the City received in their discharge permit at future projected flows.

-The low limit comes from guidelines established at a national level by the EPA.
+The low limit came from guidelines established at a national level by the EPA.
 These guidelines are currently being handled by each state individually.
 In Minnesota, this took the form of two key regulations.

 Arriving first, in 2008, were the Lake Eutrophication Standards.
 Then, in 2014, an additional regulation came into effect, called the River Eutrophication Standards.
 Combined, these standards are driving change in the wastewater treatment industry and others.

 In fact, efforts were made to overturn these significantly low nutrient limits, but were consequently denied by the Minnesota Court of Appeals.

 “The question became, how do we find the most sustainable, most reasonable way to comply?” says Hedin.

 What did the City of Detroit Lakes do to meet the stringent wastewater regulation and, while they were at it, serve the community far into the future?